 In this article, we’ve listed five trending side jobs along with some resources to help you get started with them.
 However, before we dive into what those are, let’s quickly review how to secure and set your side hustle up for success as soon as you identify what you’re going to do!

 A lot of people try their hand at launching a side project, but plenty don’t gain momentum despite their best efforts.
 So, what makes one side project more successful than the next?
 It’s has a great deal to do with how brand and position your service online – and great online identities begin with a domain name.

-While this may seem a bit far fetched when you’re just starting out, securing a good domain name is extremely important.
-Having a good domain name will establish your expertise in what you do and allow you to monetize your work overtime.
-For example, your business might only require a 1-page website and great domain name as the branding and marketing stack it needs to tap into a customer base online.
+While this may seem a bit far fetched when you’re just starting out, securing a good domain name can be extremely important.
+Having a good domain name will set you apart and establish you as credible in what you do.
+Moreover, your side hustle might only require a simple 1-page website, great domain name, and select social media accounts as the full branding and marketing stack it needs to tap into a customer base online.

-A good way to set your side hustle apart and make it memorable is to register your business on a new, aligned domain extension such as .TECH (if you’re providing a technology service like IT consulting or coding), .STORE (if you’re bringing a product to market), .ONLINE (if you’re service is digital in nature), or something quirky like .UNO (if you want to stand apart from the crowd).
+A good way to set your side hustle apart and make it memorable is to register your business on a new, aligned domain extension such as .TECH (if you’re providing a technology service like IT consulting or coding), .STORE (if you’re bringing a product to market), or .ONLINE (if your service is digital in nature).

-An interesting and relevant domain extensions can give you a more defined and meaningful identity in an otherwise cluttered and noisy online space.
-And now that we’ve tackled what you need to do as soon as you’ve decided on your side hustle, here are some ideas about what that can be!
+An interesting and relevant domain can give you a more defined identity in an otherwise cluttered and noisy online space.
+And now that we’ve tackled what you need to do when you’ve decided on your side hustle, here are some ideas about what it can be!

 5 side projects to start today